Nincodedo/Ninbot/docs/commands/index.md

 Emojitizer lets you enter a word you want to turn into reaction emojis on a message.
 You can only use each letter once so words with duplicate letters are not allowed.
 Also, if you use Emojitizer on a message that already has emoji letters on it, those are not available to you.

+### Haiku Analyzer

+The Haiku Analyzer breaks down why a message is or isn't considered a haiku.
+On first run it will only show the results to you.
+You can click the share button on the results to send it as a message to the rest of the channel.